llvm/circt/docs/RationaleFIRRTL.md

 accepts all permutations of `a <= b` and types which canonicalize to the same representation.

+### Flow

+The FIRRTL specification describes the concept of "flow" to track whether a value is a `sink`, `source`, or `duplex`.
+In the specification, module inputs are `source`, while module outputs are a `sink`.
+The `duplex` flow type is used for values which can be read and written to, such as registers and wires.
+In a connect statement, the LHS must be a `sink` or a `duplex` type, while the RHS must be `source` or a `duplex`.

+Due to the flip canonicalization in the MLIR implementation, the compiler no longer distinguishes between inputs and outputs.
+As a result, the only requirement of a connect statement is that the LHS side is a flip type or a `duplex` value.
+In the new compiler, you can always read from a flip type, so there is no verification of the RHS of a connect statement.

 ## Operations

 ### Multiple result `firrtl.instance` operation